A year and a half ago, we wrote an article on Zero Waste.

 Given ease of access and price, we initially opted for WooBamboo’s silk floss as the floss itself is compostable and they’ve come up with a clever design where the outer packaging is also the container.
 Saving at least one piece of plastic.
 Bear in mind though, this is not a vegan (or an entirely cruelty free option) but it is much better than regular floss.

 Now we’re using georganics silk floss.
-It’s not cheap.
-But the silk is only taken from discarded cocoons and the floss comes in a small glass jar.
+Admittedly, it’s not cheap, but considering the alternative, we think it’s worth it.
+The silk is only taken from discarded cocoons and the floss comes in a small glass jar.
 Refills come in compostable packaging.
-This is probably the best zero waste flossing option out there.
-So we think the price is worth it.
-Otherwise, WasteLand Rebel, recommends some other alternatives:

 These are such interesting little guys.
 They’re dried fruit shells which contain real natural soap.
 It’s quite incredible how well they work.
 We pop them into the little bag they come with, add some essential oils to make them smell good and throw them in the machine with the laundry.